About

 Magnetism in High-Mass Stars

 Magnetism is a general property of astrophysical plasmas.
-In a recent invited review paper, the topic of "Magnetism in High-Mass Stars" is discussed.
+I wrote a review paper on "Magnetism in High-Mass Stars".
 The article is open-access, please find it here: Review Article.

 Surface fossil magnetic fields